The lure of a cozy, safe home with a regular food supply has always been attractive to mice.

 How Do Ultrasonic Mice Repellents Work?

-The units emit high-frequency sound waves, electromagnetic or a combination of the two.
-Mice have intensely sharp hearing, so the units usually range from around 35 Hz up to 100 kHz.
+The units emit high-frequency sound waves, electromagnetic, or a combination of the two.
+Mice have intensely sharp hearing, so the units usually range from around 35 Hz to 100 kHz.

 Fortunately, you won’t hear it yourself as the human ear distinguishes sounds at a much lower pitch from around 20 Hz to 20 kHz.
 Even though cats and dogs have much more acute hearing than ourselves, reaching upper limits of approximately 65 kHz and 45 kHz, respectively, mice still have a higher sensitivity.

-However, if you have pets such as rats, guinea pigs, hamsters, or even lizards, they might be driven equally mad by the noise with no means of escaping it unless you take great care to ensure they are well out of the unit’s range.
+However, if you have pets such as rats, guinea pigs, hamsters, or even lizards, they might be equally mad by the noise with no means of escaping it unless you take great care to ensure they are well out of the unit’s range.

 If you are concerned about the well-being of any of your pets seek the advice of a vet before using your ultrasonic mouse repeller.

 How Do You Use an Ultrasonic Mouse Repeller?

 Using a repeller couldn’t be simpler.
-It needs to be plugged into an electricity socket that is about ten to thirty inches above the floor to deter mice.
+It must be plugged into an electricity socket about ten to thirty inches above the floor to deter mice.

-It would be best to place it in a clear space where there are no obstructions, such as furniture that could block the transmitted signal from reaching the entire room.
+It would be best to place it in a clear space with no obstructions, such as furniture that could block the transmitted signal from reaching the entire room.

 The signals can often reach a distance of around 1,600 square feet but cannot go through walls.

 By contrast, electromagnetic waves can pass through blockages and walls.
 For the best results against your growing army of mice, you will probably need to install a unit in every room of your home.

-Although mice are more active at night, the repeller needs to be left switched on continuously to take effect.
+Although mice are more active at night, the repeller must be switched continuously to take effect.

 Do They Kill Mice?

-An ultrasonic repeller doesn’t kill the mice outright, but it does make them feel uncomfortable and can upset their nervous systems.
+An ultrasonic repeller doesn’t kill the mice outright, but it makes them uncomfortable and can upset their nervous systems.

 The theory behind the devices is that the sound waves will trigger sensations of nausea, symptoms of headaches, and cause disorientation.